abbluiz/abbluiz.com/_i18n/en/_posts/2020-04-01-shreding-your-storage-device-not-april-fools.markdown

 layout: post
 title:  "Shreding your storage device (not an April Fools' joke)"
 date:   2020-04-01 20:00:00 -0400
-last-update:
+last-update: 2020-04-05 19:30:00 -0400
 categories: security
 author: LABB
 fedi-post-url: https://mastodon.social/interact/103926134025179047?type=reply
 ---

-All data stored on your digital storage device are stored as bytes.
+All data stored on your digital storage device is stored as bytes.
 It would be difficult for humans to work with bytes directly.
-Hell, it would be difficult even for computer programs running on operating systems to work with bytes all the time.
+Hell, it would be difficult even for computer programs running on operating systems to work with bytes directly all the time.
 That's why there are also file systems.
 When you delete a file, you're not really deleting them, you're just telling the file system to ignore it so you can reuse that space on the hard drive later.
 But what if you want to make sure a file, or an entire device, is really erased?

-To do that you would you would also need to replace every byte to zero, or perhaps random data, including the file system.
+To do that you would also need to replace every byte with zero, or perhaps random data, including the file system itself.
 It's not enough to delete all the files in a pendrive that you want to lend or sell, for example.
 Someone with the proper knowledge could recreate the file system and recover the files you supposedly deleted.

 Using most Linux distributions, and a terminal emulator, we will see how we can properly erase an entire storage device with 2 tools: `shred` and `dd`.